The decision in one sentence

 - You want to handle edge cases conversationally without coding every variant.

-- Volume is moderate to high (>500 conversations/month).
+- Volume is moderate to high (more than 500 conversations/month).

 - Examples: customer support, internal helpdesk, product Q&A on docs.

-Pick n8n / workflow automation when:
+Pick n8n / workflow automation when

 - The process is mostly deterministic with clear branches.